Home › Know More

 7. The Northwest Seaport Alliance

-The Northwest Seaport Alliance or NWSA includes the port of Seattle and Tacoma in Washington, USA.
+The Northwest Seaport Alliance or NWSA includes the ports of Seattle and Tacoma in Washington, USA.
 Both seaports were merged in 2015, and their operations, investments, marketing efforts and planning strategies were unified to strengthen the Puget Sound gateway and bring more cargo to the region.

 The port is situated in the Pacific Northwest and functions as a maritime trade gateway with Asia.
 It operates many terminals which handle diverse cargo, including containerised cargo, breakbulk cargo, automobiles, agricultural items, project cargo etc.